-Methodology for Website Penetration Testing and Security Audit
+Methodology for Website Penetration Testing (Tools Included)

 Website penetration testing is done primarily in 3 phases:

-- In the final step of exploitation, the goal is to leverage any vulnerabilities discovered in the second phase.
+- Exploitation: In the final step of exploitation, the goal is to leverage any vulnerabilities discovered in the second phase.
 This is often done manually to weed out false positives.
 The exploitation part is also used to exfiltrate information from the target and to maintain persistence.